anmarjarjees/StatFormula-WPF/README.md

 - The median

 ### Used Technologies and Resources:
--	Visual Studio 2015 Community IDE
+-	Visual Studio Community 2015
 -	Windows Presentation Foundation (WPF) with C# language
 -	Icomoon.io
 -	Artweaver Free 5